 The staffing teamwork alongside professionals to ascertain aspiration and goals for the young person on day one establishing how to reach independent living including obtaining skills around cooking and general skills within the home.
-The scheme also provides referrals to obtain access to local work and education facilities working with 3rd party agencies including Education People, CSCS Training courses etc.

-The team also offers multiple client involvement events monthly including cooking, CV and budgeting workshops etc, these can be held as group sessions with the young people and peers to help motivate them within the scheme.
+The scheme also provides referrals to obtain access to local work and education facilities working with 3rd party agencies including Education People, CSCS Training courses, The Princes Trust and Thanet Community Development Trust.
+The Team also offers multiple client involvement events monthly including cooking, CV and budgeting workshops etc, these can be held as group sessions with the young people and peers to help motivate them within the scheme.